May 4, 2020

 have the procedure performed immediately, which would have led to a faster diagnosis and treatment that could have saved his life.
 The doctor testified that he had received the patient’s results nearly two months before the biopsy was performed.
 The patient died two weeks later.

-APRA is dedicated to fighting for patients and against those in the medical, hospital, health insurance, pharmaceutical and medical device industries who put profit first.
+APRA is dedicated to fighting for patients and against those in the medical, hospital, health insurance, pharmaceutical, and medical device industries who cause preventable harm to patients due to irresponsible or unfair actions, gross negligence, fraud, predatory activity, or by putting profit before patients.
 Fair and safe healthcare is denied to millions of people each year, causing immense physical and financial harm to patients and their families, and financial harm to our country.

 To learn more see APRA Motion to File Amicus Brief